luisarojas/luisarojas/README.md

 <!--
-Currently a DevOps Developer at IBM, in the Cloud team ☁️.

-Some of the technologies I'm working wiht now include: Terraform, Kubernetes & OpenShift, Chef & Instana

-Some technologies I enjoy working with include Python, JavaScript and Java.
-Others I have worked with in the past are Docker, MongoDB (NoSQL), Neo4J (graph), and PostreSQL (relational).

-I have had exposure to ReactJS, AWS and GraphQL and am currently taking courses to learn them even better.

 Ideally, I would love to work as a back-end developer; however, I am definitely open to chatting about other types of opportunities.

-### Other places you can reach me

  -->